mala-project/mala/docs/source/basic_usage/trainingmodel.rst

 Here, we can see that the ``Parameters`` object contains multiple sub-objects dealing with the individual aspects of the workflow.
+In the first two lines, which data scaling MALA should employ.
+Scaling data greatly improves the performance of NN based ML models.
+Options are

+* ``None``: No normalization is applied.

+* ``standard``: Standardization (Scale to mean 0, standard deviation 1)

+* ``normal``: Min-Max scaling (Scale to be in range 0...1)

+* ``feature-wise-standard``: Row Standardization (Scale to mean 0, standard deviation 1)

+* ``feature-wise-normal``: Row Min-Max scaling (Scale to be in range 0...1)

-In the first two lines, we specify that MALA should standardize the input (=descriptors) by feature (i.e., each entry of the vector separately on the grid) and normalize the entire LDOS.
+Here, we specify that MALA should standardize the input (=descriptors) by feature (i.e., each entry of the vector separately on the grid) and normalize the entire LDOS.

 The third line tells MALA which activation function to use, and the last lines specify the training routine employed by MALA.

 For now, we will assume these values to be correct.
 Of course, for new data sets, optimal values have to be determined via :doc:`hyperparameter optimization <hyperparameters>`.
 Finally, it is useful to also save some information on how the LDOS and bispectrum descriptors were calculated into the parameters object - this helps at inference time, when this info is required.
-You will learn what these values mean :doc:`data acquisition part <more_data>` of this guide, for now we simply use the values consistent with the example data.
+You will learn what these values mean :doc:`data generation part <more_data>` of this guide, for now we simply use the values consistent with the example data.

       .. code-block:: python